Northwest Zone

 Birds

-Large numbers of waterfowl arrived before November and will likely spend the rest of the winter here.
+Large numbers of waterfowl arrive before November and will likely spend the rest of the winter here.
 They will raft up out in the middle of most local estuaries on calm days but will move around with the incoming tide and on windy days.
 Many species of diving ducks can be seen on area lakes and bays.
 Likewise, many migrating geese are beginning to arrive and are using area fields, along with many egrets, herons and wintering raptors.
+Pastures and fields are heavily used by a variety of waterfowl when flooded and by wading birds under nearly any conditions.
+At this time of year, herons and egrets can be seen hunting amphibians and small mammals in local farm fields.

 Birds